Travelers waiting to board MSP flight to Hartford told of special passenger: Officer Jamal Mitchell

 Travelers waiting to board a flight Wednesday afternoon from the Twin Cities to Hartford, Conn., were told of one special passenger: Minneapolis police officer Jamal Mitchell.

-Delta Flight 2910 left the Minneapolis-St. Paul International Airport shortly before 2 p.m. with the body of Mitchell, who was killed during back-to-back shootings on May 30 in south Minneapolis, said officials with MSP and the New Haven (Conn.)
+Delta Flight 2910 left the Minneapolis-St. Paul International Airport shortly before 2 p.m. with the body of Mitchell, who was killed while responding to a shooting on May 30 in south Minneapolis, said officials with MSP and the New Haven (Conn.)
 Police Department.

+The flight landed about 5:20 p.m.
+EDT at Hartford's Bradley International Airport, according to the Delta Air Lines website.

+Officer Mitchell was boarded onto the plane with Minneapolis Police Chief Brian O'Hara, MPD officers, the MPD Honor Guard, and Mitchell's family in attendance during a small ceremony, said Police Sgt.
+Garrett Parten.

+Upon arrival in Connecticut, Parten added, "Mitchell was received in another ceremony with assistance from Connecticut State Police and New Haven PD, who accompanied him in a small procession to the funeral home."

-His departure came one day after Mitchell was eulogized and remembered during a memorial service at Maple Grove High School before thousands in person and many more viewing remotely.
+Mitchell's departure came one day after he was eulogized and remembered during a memorial service at Maple Grove High School before thousands in person and many more viewing remotely.

-An airport official said that passengers at the gate saw the gathering of police vehicles near their aircraft and were curious about what as going on.
-Delta personnel at the gate soon announced that Mitchell was on the flight for return to his native Connecticut and burial in his former home city of New Haven.
+An airport official said passengers at the gate saw the gathering of police vehicles near their aircraft and were curious about what as going on.
+Delta personnel at the gate soon announced that Mitchell's remains were on the flight for return to his native Connecticut and burial in his former home city of New Haven.

-New Haven police said Mitchell's body is scheduled to arrive late Wednesday afternoon at Hartford's Bradley International Airport.

-Contingents from the Connecticut State Police and New Haven Police Department will greet Mitchell's family at the airport and escort them to the McClam Funeral Home in New Haven, said officer Christian Bruckhart, that city's police spokesman.
-Representatives of the Minneapolis Police Department are also making the trip.

 Initial word from police pointed to Mohamed as the gunman who killed two people in an apartment moments before he was shot by two police officers.